 These pieces should not be thought of under the heading of”aesthetics” or even under that of “philosophy of art”

-Such a statement is extremely counter-intuitive and relates to a trend I’ve noticed in non-fiction books published in the last couple of years.
-Books whose titles are distinctly inconsistent with their contents.
+That statement is extremely counter-intuitive and relates to a trend I’ve noticed in recently published non-fiction books; books whose titles are distinctly inconsistent with their contents.
 Here we find a terrific example.
 The book’s title is as direct as can be: Poetry, Language, Thought.
 It is entirely reasonable to assume that the book will contain matter that might be judged on qualities of aesthetics and philosophy of art.
 Instead, Hofstadter suggests…

 The Poet need not think; the Thinker need not create poetry; but to be a poet of first rank there is a thinking that the poet must accomplish, and it is the same kind of thinking , in essence, that the Thinker of first rank must accomplish, a thinking which has all the purity and thickness and solidity of poetry, and whose saying is poetry.

-Perhaps these self-contradictions speak with adequate purity, thickness that I can defer comment and move on to considering the words of the poetry themselves – as nearly as I may.
+Perhaps these self-contradictions speak with adequate purity and thickness that I can defer comment and move on to considering the poetry itself – as nearly as I may.
 But who can resist a comment or two to establish a few perspectives?

 I disagree with the argument that the poet need not think.
 I also disagree that a thinker doesn’t need to write (communicate) with aesthetics in mind.
 I don’t have much regard for un-necessarily inconsistent language.
-Earlier I’ve argued that I don’t like convoluted language…but that’s not actually the case…it is the inconsistency and self-contradiction that frustrates and annoys me.
+I distrust the koans of zen and I distrust a philosophy that relies on conflation rather than clarity.
+I’ve argued that I don’t like convoluted language…but that’s, perhaps not fully the case…it is the inconsistency and self-contradiction that frustrates and annoys me.
 If, as I’ve indicated, the book’s contents may not be judged by the matters it says it will address – in other words, that it is not positioned reasonably.

 All of this is to indicated that it is a fair position to declare that Hofstadter and/or Heidegger are NOT REASONABLE.
 Taking the maxim “don’t judge a book by its cover” into hand….what I can only conclude that the book’s contents should not be judged as within reason.
 Self-contradiction and inconsistency is what this stuff is made-of, apparently.
 This allows me to treat Heidegger as a complicated, but ultimately untrustworthy and unreliable writer.
 How long until the next lie…I mean inconsistency?